 07542 926011 firstname.lastname@example.org

-An attractive, well balanced and finely proportioned mid 18th century English silver hilted small sword with hallmarks for London 1761/2.
-The maker is William Kinman, one of the foremost makers of silver hilted swords working in London, and whose work is of the highest English standard.
+An attractive, well balanced and finely proportioned mid 18th century English silver hilted small sword with a Colichemarde blade and hallmarks for London 1761/2.
+The maker is Thomas Cross (circa 1711-1767), one of the foremost makers of silver hilted swords located in London, and whose work is of the highest English standard.
 This sword is a rare example of his work and a fine piece of 18th century English silver.

-For similar swords by London silver smiths see “London Silver-hilted Swords” by Leslie Southwick, Royal Armouries, 2001, and for further information on the working life of William Kinman specifically, see pages 159 and 160.
+For similar swords by London silver smiths see “London Silver-hilted Swords” by Leslie Southwick, Royal Armouries, 2001, and for further information on the working life of Thomas Cross specifically, see pages 81 and 82.